TheMegamind/sync-holes/sync-holes/README.md

 - Ensure `jq` and `curl` are installed.
 - Verify that the `.env` file is correctly configured.
 - Check permissions on directories for logs and temporary files.

-## Future Enhancements
-**Currently Planned or Under Consideration**
-- Ability to synchronize more than two Pi-holes
-- Ability to chose import options via command-line
-- Optional Docker Installation

 ## License